 Jeep® Brand’s “Operation SAFE Return”

-The USO and Jeep®, both founded in 1941, share a common history and DNA in supporting our military men and women.
+The USO and Jeep®, both founded in 1941, share a common history in supporting our military men and women.
 The USO has a long-standing history of lifting the spirits of America’s troops and their families millions of times each year at hundreds of places worldwide.
 The USO also provides critical support to those who need it most, including forward-deployed troops, military families, wounded warriors and their families and the families of the fallen.

 The Jeep brand’s “Operation SAFE Return” (OSR) aims to galvanize community support for service members and their families worldwide.

-The OSR program is designed to solidify the commitment of the Jeep brand, as an iconic American symbol, to use “Power for Good” to provide support and aid for our homeward bound nation’s heroes.
+The OSR program is designed to solidify the commitment of the Jeep brand, as an iconic American symbol, and to use “Power for Good” to provide support and aid for our homeward bound heroes.
 This multi-faceted partnership with the USO continues the Jeep brand’s commitment to the military by providing support and aid to our returning heroes.

 Honoring Those Who Serve - Past and Present